eeoun/gitiles/Documentation/config.md

 ### Repositories export

+Set `basePath` to identify which directory's repos to export.

 Set `exportAll` to instruct jGit to export all repositories, ignoring the check for existence of `git-daemon-export-ok` file at the root of the repository.